Gorilla trekking in Uganda is a close encounter you’ll cherish for the rest of your life.

 Mgahinga has just one resident gorilla family, the Nyakagazi group.
 Consisting of around ten animals, it includes several males, two adult females and younger gorillas still learning the ropes of gorilla life.

-What Gorilla Trekking Involves
+What Uganda Gorilla Safari Trekking Involves

 While Uganda gorilla trekking is open to anyone, you will need a basic level of physical fitness since you will be walking jungle paths for several hours to reach the location of a gorilla family.
 Waterproof gear is essential.
 You should be prepared to walk (with breaks) for up to six hours, although most gorilla encounters take place between the two and three hour mark.

-Tours are usually operated on a small group basis, with a national park ranger guiding groups of up to eight individuals.
+Our gorilla tours in Uganda are usually operated on a small group basis, with a national park ranger guiding groups of up to eight individuals.
 They depart twice daily if there’s demand, at around 9am and again at around 2pm.
 On reaching a gorilla group, you will have approximately an hour to enjoy their antics before you are required to return to your base.

 Along the way there’s a good chance you’ll encounter several other species, from golden monkeys in Mgahinga to birds and stunning butterflies.